NVIDIA/TensorRT/plugin/swinQKVToContextPlugin/fmha_with_position_bias/README.md

 # Fused multi-head attention with relative position bias kernel compilation

 This is used for swinQKVToContextPlugin in SWIN when run in fp16/int8 precision.
+Three conditions for running the plugin:
+1. GPU device is of sm 75/80/86
+2. headSize = 32
+3. seqlen <= 256.

 ## Steps for generating fused_mha_with_position_bias kernels (We can generate the kernels in computelab):